peter-brady/Bootstrap-Grid-Panels/README.md

-# Drupal Bootstrap Grid Panels
+# Bootstrap Grid Panels for Drupal

-Enables Bootstrap 3 column classes to be added to regions and panes in Panels.
+This module enables you to apply Bootstrap 3 column classes to all your Panels regions and panes.

 Supports:
  - col-xs-\*, col-sm-\*, col-md-\*, col-lg-\*